scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

-A burst of lightning that bounces from target to target.
-The Lightning bounces from your target to a creature of your choice within 3 tiles of the target, bouncing this way up to 2 times.
+Conjure a burst of lightning that bounces from target to target.
+Targeting a creature you can see within range, the lightning chains from them to up to 2 other creatures each within 3 tiles of the previous target.
 The lightning cannot bounce to the same creature twice and must bounce to a creature if able.
-Each creature hit by the lightning must make a Dexterity save vs your spellcasting, on hit they take 1 wound in damage, plus a wound die for every crit rolled in your spellcasting roll.
+Each creature hit by the lightning must make a Dexterity save against your spellcasting, on hit they take 1 wound in damage plus a wound die for every crit rolled in your spellcasting roll.

-The number of bounces increases by 1 and you add a proficient die to your spellcasting roll for every level above 3rd.
+The number of bounces increases by 1 and you add a proficient die for every level above 3rd.

 ___
 #### Counter Spell